 What about co-infection with hepatitis B virus and hepatitis C virus?

 Hepatitis C is caused by a virus that is spread through contaminated needles or blood products and, less commonly, through sexual intercourse.
 About 10% of patients with chronic hepatitis B also are co-infected chronically with hepatitis C virus (HCV).
 The two viruses interfere with each other and one usually predominates.
 If hepatitis C is the predominant infection, treatment is directed against the hepatitis C. Patients infected with both viruses are at higher risk for complications of liver disease.
-There is no effective vaccine against hepatitis C. people with hepatitis C should be vaccinated against hepatitis B to prevent co-infection.
+There is no effective vaccine against hepatitis C. People with hepatitis C should be vaccinated against hepatitis B to prevent co-infection.

 What happens in co-infection with hepatitis B virus and HIV?

-The human immunodeficiency virus (HIV) and hepatitis B virus are transmitted in similar ways, and it is not uncommon for an individual to have both infections. people with HIV who acquire hepatitis B are more likely to become chronically infected with hepatitis B than people who do not have HIV.
+The human immunodeficiency virus (HIV) and hepatitis B virus are transmitted in similar ways, and it is not uncommon for an individual to have both infections.
+People with HIV who acquire hepatitis B are more likely to become chronically infected with hepatitis B than people who do not have HIV.
 The reason for this is thought to be that HIV suppresses the immune system and impairs the ability of the body to eliminate the hepatitis B virus.
 Some nucleoside/nucleotide analogues (a class of antiretroviral drugs) are used to treat both HIV and hepatitis B, although dosages may vary in the two different infections.
 Stopping one of these agents when the HIV regimen is adjusted may cause hepatitis to flare.

 What is the role of liver transplantation in hepatitis B?

 Liver transplantation has been successful in patients who have irreversible, life-threatening complications of hepatitis B. This includes patients with liver failure due to end-stage cirrhosis or unusually severe (fulminant) hepatitis.
 Liver transplantation does not cure hepatitis B, and hepatitis may occur in the new liver.
 The incidence of recurrent hepatitis has been reduced to less than 10% through use of lamivudine and HBIG in transplant recipients.
-Use of these agents has also improved long-term survival, with 75% to 85% of patients alive after five years.
+Use of these agents has also improved long-term survival, with 75% of patients alive after five years.